ICE27182/Python-3D-renderer/README.md

 The code is pretty messy indeed and not very well commented.
 I just think I've spent too much time on this "meanless" project and decided to end it.
 Therefore, unfortunately, there is unlikely to be a major update for a long time.

+Python version I was using while coding: 3.11.4